If we could find one of the few survivors of this Halloween prank and get them to talk about it, they might say something like;

 We quickly found our way to the target and settled in to prepare for the fun.
 These pipes are round and any water actually present would be at the bottom of the pipe, and on this evening the trail of water was all of a few inches wide and perhaps an inch deep.
 There was no rain in the forecast – so forget any idea that either we or the kids above ground would be washed out of our Halloween plans.
 We took a few minutes to use the water and small amounts of mud to dirty and darken our faces.
 And then we waited while the sun dropped and…

-… soon, the innocent little children began to come out to meet the threats of Halloween night… Queue distant scary music.
-Scary storm drain monsters were about to come alive.
+… soon enough, the innocent little children began to come out to meet the threats of Halloween night… Queue distant scary music.
+Scary storm drain monsters were about to come alive and there were nightmares to create.

-With our flashlights and dirty faces at the ready – this prank was a solid “GO”.
+With our flashlights and dirty faces ready – this prank was a solid “GO”.

 I went first.